ZorPastaman/Random-Generators/README.md

 # Random-Generators
-A collection of random generators for Unity.
+A collection of random generators and distributions.
+WIP.